 By choosing to complete your postgraduate studies with us, you will become part of a community of research-active staff and students and will benefit from one-to-one support, expertise from leaders in their respective fields, enhanced employability and opportunities to join research groups and societies.

-Each of our courses have a research dissertation that will allow you to carry out experiments and projects on important topics in the field.
+Each of our courses have a research dissertation that will allow you to carry out experiments and projects on topics that you're passionate about.
 We'll match your interests with the expertise of our academic staff, ensuring you get the best support.
 These collaborations have seen previous students’ work being published in top-tier journals.

 A postgraduate degree in psychology opens many doors, with our graduates often starting or continuing careers as clinical psychologists, consultants, environmental planning officers, health advisors and market researchers.
 Our graduates have also gone on to work in a variety of other positions in education, human resources, social work, teaching and marketing.